almoraya/github-tempspaces-demo/README.md

 Unlike the song files, which are real data, the log files are simulated files.
 They were created using an external tool ([event simulator](https://github.com/Interana/eventsim)).
 These files are divided by month; however, only generated data for the month of November was used.

-The log file have the following structure:
+The log files have the following structure:
 ```
 log_data/2018/11/2018-11-12-events.json
 log_data/2018/11/2018-11-13-events.json